 Early 1970s Hangar One postcard shows the addition of a third building on the north side of the ramp.
 The entire neighborhood west of I-85 had been cleared to make way for the expressway relocation and access ramps that would accompany the construction of the midfield passenger terminal complex.
 Ironically, a few of the houses that had been cut off from the rest of the neighborhood when the freeway was built in the early 1960s were still standing.

 This July 1980 view from the old 1961 "Jet Age" terminal shows Hangar One as most ATL passengers saw it, as a collection of general aviation buildings off in the distance.
 Following the opening of the midfield terminal, construction began on a 4th parallel runway on the north side of the airport and Hangar One stood directly in its path.
 The entire facility, including the quonset Temporary Terminal building that had served the airport since 1948, was cleared in the early 1980s and the new runway opened in December 1984.
 Photo courtesy of Air Nikon.

 What is there today?
 The end of runway 8L (8 left) now occupies the former site of Hangar One.
-No trace of the ramp or buildings remain.
+No traces of the ramp or buildings remain.